-Dr. Wang was born in China, and attended medical school at the Universidad Autonoma de Guadalajara in Mexico, where she graduated in 2012, in the top 10% of her class.
+Dr. Wang was born in China, and attended medical school at the Universidad Autonoma de Guadalajara in Mexico, where she graduated in 2012 in the top 10 percent of her class.
 Prior to receiving her medical degree, she received her Bachelor’s degree from the University of Houston.
 She participated in a Co-Op Program at Maimonides Medical Center, where she was ranked in the top 3 of her class.

 During the 2015-16 Academic Year, Dr. Wang’s abstract titled “Inevitable Extrapontine Myelinolysis” was accepted for a poster presentation at the National SGIM 39th Annual Meeting.